SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-slc-cli.md

 pip3 install dload
 ```

-Now cd to cloned extension directory and run the `sl_setup.py` script.
-This will install the ARM gcc toolchain, SLC-CLI, ZAP Simplicity-commander and Java.
-Script will also create .env file to be used by sl_create_new_app.py and sl_build.py scripts.
+Change directory to cloned extension directory and run the `sl_setup.py` script.
+This will install the ARM gcc toolchain, SLC-CLI, ZAP, Simplicity-commander and Java.

 For Mac and Linux: